grace-ortiz/cse15l-lab-reports/lab3.md

     ```
-    - -v outputs the lines that do not match.
-This example shows that it outputs all the lines that do not contain "e", including lines that are completely empty (like the first 3 blank lines and the last 2), and lines that contain "E" but not "e", because we have not used "grep -iv".
+    - ```-v``` outputs the lines that do not match.
+This example shows that it outputs all the lines that do not contain "e", including lines that are completely empty (like the first 3 blank lines and the last 2), and lines that contain "E" but not "e", because we have not used ```grep -iv```.
    ```
    [user@sahara ~/docsearch/technical/911report]$ grep -v '\.' preface.txt